Cowen (COWN) Buyout of Portico Capital to Boost M&A Revenues

 Cowen’s cash and cash equivalents stood at $1.05 billion while its net liquid investment assets totaled $1.2 billion as of Sep 30, 2021.
 Hence, a sound liquidity profile enables the company to pursue fruitful acquisitions.
 Moreover, Cowen’s deal to acquire the M&A advisory firm comes during a lucrative phase in dealmaking when low-interest rates and mammoth corporate cash made acquisitions immensely enthralling.

-Shares of Cowen have lost 8.7% over the past six months compared with the 0.2% loss recorded by the industry.
+Shares of Cowen have lost 2.3% over the past six months as against 3.7% growth recorded by the industry.

 Image Source: Zacks Investment Research